 “Because we had been in the plan only 12 months, our borrowing capacity was limited,” he says.
 “However, we are able to borrow against our cash value to quickly pay off the balance of the vehicle we purchased.
 We’ll have a clear title in 1.5 years – much faster than would have been possible otherwise.”

-Kuhn, their advisor, worked with them to help structure a Bank On Yourself policy that meets their needs.
+Kuhn, their Bank On Yourself Professional, worked with them to help structure a Bank On Yourself policy that meets their needs.
 They are paying themselves back the money they borrowed for the vehicle instead of paying it to a bank, and are making plans to pay for their sons’ private schooling as their next strategy.

 Before putting their savings into a Bank On Yourself policy, they felt they were investing in risk with little control over their money.
 Today the opposite is true.